 The toy project has received funding from two granting bodies; the first from the Campus Research Board at the University of Illinois - Urbana Champaign that funds innovative research projects.
 The principle investigator is Dr. Stan Ruecker from the Department of Art + Design at the UIUC.
 The second grant came from the Technology Innovation in Educational Research and Design (TIER-ED) group.
 Gerry Derksen was awarded the 2020-21 TIER-ED graduate fellowship and grant for the toy's preliminary user study that implements the first functioning prototypes.Read Announcement Here

-Returning to Urbana-Champaign Prof. Derksen continues working on his PhD. at the University of Illinois.
-As of August 18th, 2019 I will be in Illinois to work on my remaining courses.
-I am looking forward to my sabbatical ...from Winthrop to learn more about Informatics and Design.
-This is my second and last year of course work, which has been immensely rewarding.
-I am also anticipating continued conversations with my fellow PhD. students and advisors at the U of I. After such a hot summer I am even looking forward to some cooler weather in another Illinois winter.
-Check out our research group page at the Design Concepts Lab for project information and updates here.Read More Here
+After spending a semester on sabbatical in Urbana-Champaign, Prof. Derksen continues working on his PhD. at the University of Illinois.
+As of August 18th, 2020 I will be in back in South Carolina to work on my remaining courses.
+I had a very productive sabbatical ...from Winthrop to learn more about Informatics and Design.
+This is the second half of my degree and I have enjoyed it so far.
+I am also anticipating continued conversations with my fellow PhD. students and advisors at the U of I about my dissertation topic.
+This pandemic has proven to be a benefit to focused attention and not much else, however I look forward to a normal routine.
+Check out our research group page at the Design Concepts Lab for project information and updates. here.Read More Here

 Professor Gerry Derksen is originally from Canada where he went to the University of Manitoba’s architecture school and later graduate school at the University of Alberta.
 Under Jorge Frascara he studied visual communication design, which integrated user centred design philosophy with traditional marketing communication strategies.
 The subject of his masters thesis, “Jury perceptions of animation”, studied re-enactments of a crime scene to determine the prejudicial impact on a jury.
 Much of Prof. Derksen’s published research includes interactive media for the web and stand-alone applications on alternative platforms.
 Currently, he is a Full Professor at the Winthrop University in Visual Communication Design and active in the practice, research of communication design, usability and information design.